uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/global-impact.md

 ## Learning objectives

-The above chapter readings include specific knowledge for EKs marked in bold.
-Work to include unmarked learning objectives in the CS Field Guide is currently in progress.

 ### LO 7.1.1 Explain how computing innovations affect communication, interaction, and cognition.

 - EK 7.1.1A Email, SMS, and chat have fostered new ways to communicate and collaborate.